salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ---
 layout: post
 title:  "Beating OpenBLAS' SGEMM in 150 lines of C code"
 excerpt: "In this step by step tutorial we'll implement high-performance fp32 matrix multiplication (SGEMM) in C from scratch and learn how to optimize and parallelize code on CPUs.
-The final multi-threaded SGEMM outperforms OpenBLAS, achieving over 1 TFLOPS across a wide range of matrix sizes on Ryzen 7700."
+The final multi-threaded SGEMM is faster than OpenBLAS, achieving over 1 TFLOPS across a wide range of matrix sizes on Ryzen 7700."
 date:   2024-07-01 11:35:01 +0200
 author: Aman Salykov
 usemathjax: true